jamoma/JamomaCore/readme.txt

 --------------------------------------------------

-The Jamoma Tools folder contains scripts which perform various essential tasks for the development of Jamoma.
+The Tools folder contains scripts which perform various essential tasks for the development of Jamoma.

 BUILDING THE SOURCE CODE
-This "all.sh" script in the /buildtools folder builds all of the C/C++ code required for Jamoma's Framework and Externals.
+This "build.rb" script in the Tools folder builds all of the C/C++ code required for Jamoma's Framework and Externals.

 To use the script:
-sh all.sh <required:configuration> <optional:clean>
+./build.rb <required:configuration> <optional:clean>

 (close Max before doing that!)

 If you want a nice, clean release version, try this:
-	sh all.sh Deployment clean (or Release clean)
+	./build.rb Deployment clean (or Release clean)

 or a developer release (without cleaning), try this:
-	sh all.sh Development (or Debug)
+	./build.rb Development (or Debug)

 If you get an error such as:
 	./jamomalib.rb:12:in `require': no such file to load -- osc (LoadError)